 She had opened up a meditation class that followed her yoga classes and I jumped on in.

 In the 1st week of meditation, she guided us to meet a tree and place all our worries on it.
 At the end of the meditation, out of the blue, I had a crowd of Gnomes come and greet me.
 It was magical and amazing and I was so excited to share my experience with everyone.
-I told the class what had happened though didn’t get much response from the teacher.
-So I thought, ‘oh, mustn’t be a big deal’ but my energy and the excitement I felt was uplifting!
+I told the class what had happened though didn’t get any response from the teacher.
+So I thought, ‘oh, mustn’t be a big deal’ but the excitement I felt was so uplifting!
 I knew it was something special.

-The 2nd week of the class she told us that she was going to be guiding the class to meet our Spirit Animal.
-In today’s world it seems like a very benign and common thing to do, but in a group setting this is a powerful process.
+The 2nd week of the class she told us that she was going to be guiding the class to meet our animal guide.
+In today’s spiritual world it seems like a very benign and common thing to do, but in a group setting this is a powerful process.
 The meditation started off really well, my Gnomes came and greeted me again and lead me into the forest to meet my Spirit Animal.
-I was patting and cuddling my animal when suddenly it morphed into my Father, who had died when I was a baby.
+I was patting and cuddling my animal when suddenly it morphed into my father, who had died when I was a baby.

 It was a very moving and an amazing experience.
-We looked at each other, hugged each other and told each other we loved one another.
+We looked at each other, hugged and told each other we loved one another.
 It was very real.
-And then that was it, we were guided out of the meditation and I was back in the room with the rest of the class.
+Very emotional.
+And I was lying on the floor in the meditation shaking.
+And then, that was it, we were guided out of the meditation and I was back in the room with the rest of the class.

 I was also an emotional mess.
-My body was shaking and I was crying.
+My body continued to shake and I was crying.
 I’d never had an experience like that before.

 I was also the last one to speak to the class about my experience.
-Yes, she clearly wasn’t watching the participants during the meditation because she would have noticed my reaction from coming out of the meditation and not made me wait until the very last person to speak.
+Which also meant she clearly wasn’t watching the participants during the meditation because she would have noticed my reaction from the meditation and should not have made me wait until the very last person to speak.

 I quickly told everyone of my experience.
-Very obviously shaken up, crying as I talked and wasn’t able to sit still or move without shaking like a leaf.
+Very obviously in emotional shock, crying as I talked and was physically shaking like a leaf.